TBD54566975/technical-proposals/tp027/README.md

 ## Considertions
  - Many commits could requuire a lot of storage and bandwidth.
- - Permissions/Protocol rules are inherated from the Write
+ - Schema/Permissions/Protocol rules are inherated from the `RecordsWrite` parent.
- - Protocol/ProtocolPath should be present in `RecordsCommit` message descriptor to derive keys without access to the `RecordsWrite` parent.
  - All potential leaves of the tree are stored until a subsequent `RecordsWrite` is made.

 ## General Questions
  - How will this work with DataStreams?
  - Within the multi-writer `RecordsCommit` context, what responsibilities does the DWN have vs the Web5 SDK vs general application layer logic?
  - Potential For Querying:
-    - `RecordsRead` and `RecordsQuery` will still return a `RecordsWrite` as they do today
+    - `RecordsRead` will still return a `RecordsWrite` as it does today.
-    - If `commitStrategy` is set for the user SHOULD preform a `RecordsQueryCommits` to get a list of the commits which build on top of the `RecordsWrite` parent.
+      - If `commitStrategy` is set for the user SHOULD preform a `RecordsQuery` to get a list of the commits which build on top of the `RecordsWrite` parent.
-    - Is there a better querying flow for data with Commits?
-      - `RecordsQuery` potentially returns both the `RecordsWrite` and `RecordsCommit` in one call if commits exist?
+    - `RecordsQuery` without an additional `method` filter will return both `RecordsWrite` and `RecordsCommit`
-      - Index and Query Commits starting at a particular `parentId`?
+    - Potentially Index and Query Commits given a particular `parentId`?

 ## Examples